MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-adopt.md

 ## Adopt the principle of confidentiality

 After the overarching strategy and implementation plan for adopting the CIA Triad principle of confidentiality is already in place, the next step is to focus on ACM.
 This step includes ensuring that encryption and secure access controls are effectively implemented and institutionalized across the enterprise cloud environment.
 In the adoption phase, DLP measures are implemented to protect sensitive data in transit and data at rest.
-This implementation includes deploying encryption solutions, configuring access controls, and ensuring that all employees are trained in the importance of data confidentiality and how to adhere to DLP policies.
+The implementation involves deploying encryption solutions, configuring access controls, and training all employees on the importance of data confidentiality and adherence to DLP policies.

 ### Implement encryption and secure access controls